There are so many reasons to buy a gong for meditation.

 By listening to certain sounds, we influence our own inner frequency.
-Amazingly, this can affect us in many ways.
+This can affect us in many ways.
 It can affect our mood, our skin, our organs… everything!

-When we listen to different sounds we affect our inner frequency.
+When we listen to different sounds they affect our inner frequency.

 When we are operating at optimum vibrational frequency we are healthy and happy.

 Sound healing works by using special instruments that tune the body and mind to their optimum vibrational frequency—just like you might tune a guitar.